woodbb/sudoadmin/README.md

 LDAPGROUPNAME

+If you use AD, you will need to extend the schema with file in the "schemas" directory.
+This was not created by me - we extended our AD schema with this file.

 To use with SSSD, an example sssd.conf is provided.
 You will also need to add "sss" to the sudoers line (before files).